playframework/play-iteratees/.github/ISSUE_TEMPLATE.md

 Please provide a description of what actually happens, working from the same starting point.

 Be descriptive: "it doesn't work" does not describe what the behavior actually is -- instead, say "the page renders a 500 error code with no body content."
 Copy and paste logs, and include any URLs.
-Turn on internal Play logging with `<logger name="play" value="TRACE"/>` if there is no log output.
+Turn on internal Play Iteratees logging with `<logger name="play" value="TRACE"/>` if there is no log output.

 1.
 2.